Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 3. Tertiary level: Customer segment (DIY, professional, restoration)

-For budget allocation, the data suggests a clear approach:
+For budget allocation, the we suggest a clear approach:

 Campaign Type